HRNet/HRNet-Semantic-Segmentation/README.md

 ![](figures/seg-hrnet.png)

 ## Segmentation models
 HRNetV2 Segmentation models are now available.
-All the results are reproduced using this repo!!!
+All the results are reproduced by using this repo!!!

 The models are initialized by the weights pretrained on the ImageNet.
 You can download the pretrained models from  https://github.com/HRNet/HRNet-Image-Classification.